Skip to main content

 Undergraduate Student Petition

-The Undergraduate Student Petition may be used for department substitution and exception requests.
+The Undergraduate Student Petition may be used for course substitution and exception requests.

 Academic Planning Worksheet